1994 Atlantic hurricane season: Tropical Storm Beryl

 After a slow start to the season, Tropical Storm Beryl formed as a tropical depression on August 14 in the Gulf of Mexico.
 The center moved slowly and erratically in response to an approaching trough, and after moving towards the north, the storm made landfall near Panama City, Florida as a tropical storm.
 The weakening storm accelerated towards the north-northeast, and the system was identifiable as a low-pressure system as far north as Connecticut.

 Tropical Storm Beryl produced heavy rainfall in Florida, Georgia, South Carolina, and North Carolina, with moderate to heavy rainfall throughout several other states.
 Several rivers from Florida to New York approached or exceeded flood stage.
-Although no fatalities were directly related to Beryl, several injuries were reported, including 37 due to an associated EF3 tornado that touched down in Lexington, South Carolina.
-Property damage was estimated at $73 million (1994 USD).
+Six people died due to Beryl, all from drowning, three in Florida, two in New York, and one in Georgia.
+Additionally, several injuries were reported, including 37 due to an associated F3 tornado that touched down in Lexington, South Carolina.
+Damage in Florida, New York, South Carolina, and Virginia was estimated at $73 million (1994 USD), while two tornadoes in Georgia caused a combined $1.2 million in damage.